 This section highlights information that should be checked with a solicitor or licensed conveyancer.
 It also gives an opinion of market value and an estimated reinstatement cost for insurance purposes.

 Matters for a solicitor or licensed conveyancer

-A conservatory has been added to the rear of the property and it should be confirmed that all necessary permissions have been obtained.
+The property has been altered and extended over the years and it should be confirmed that all necessary permissions have been obtained.